equipe/equipe-api/_documentation/introduction.md

 This API document is designed for those interested in developing for our platform.

-Equipe is the application that enhance your work equestrian shows - from entries to results with simplicity.
+Equipe is the application that enhance your work with equestrian shows - from entries to results with simplicity.
 This means that in order to save work, we rely heavily on getting the into Equipe so the user don't have to import it via CSV or manually put it in.

 You'll succeed if you do this.
 {: .success }